 When can you take your child abroad without the father’s consent?

 If you have a child arrangement order which states that the child should live with one parent (you), you are free to take them abroad for a maximum of 28 days without needing to gain permission, unless there is a court order to the contrary.

 You can also take a child abroad on holiday if there is a specific court order in place allowing you to do so.
 In order to obtain one, you will need to prove to the court that the trip is in the best interest of the child.
 Go to court prepared with your date of departure, date of return, means of travel and other pertinent details, including background information on your separation.
 In my experience, such preparation tends to pay off.
-Before you even go to court, I’d recommend that you speak to a specialist children’ lawyer.
+Before you even go to court, I’d recommend that you speak to a Cheshire children solicitors.
 They’ll be able to give you an honest opinion of your chances of success, based on years of experience.
 Remember, the more you tell them about your relationship with the father, the more accurate their advice will be.

 Problems you could face travelling abroad with your child

 When travelling abroad without the child’s father with you, it helps to be prepared in case border officials ask questions.
 While written consent from the father is not required, I would certainly recommend that you get it.
 Ask the father to write a letter that confirms their agreement with the holiday plan and includes their contact details and specifics about the holiday.
 You can then present this to the border authorities if asked.

 Over the years, hundreds of thousands of parents have been stopped at British airports, ports and train stations on suspicion of child abduction, simply because their surname doesn’t match their child’s surname.
 In the UK, a child’s passport only lists their name, date of birth and place of birth, with no reference to their parents.
 As a result, we would recommend that you take a copy of the birth, adoption or divorce certificate with you as additional proof of your relationship to your son or daughter.